scikit-image/scikit-image-paper/response.md

 ## Response to reviewer 1 (Jake Vanderplas)

-Jake repeatedly points out that the paper may not be in-scope for PeerJ, given reviewer instructions such as ensuring that the paper "clearly define[s] the research question", has adequate "experimental design", and that the "findings" are valid.
+Jake points out that the paper may not be in-scope for PeerJ, given reviewer instructions such as ensuring that the paper "clearly define[s] the research question", has adequate "experimental design", and that the "findings" are valid.
 Our academic editor, Shawn Gomez, confirmed that the paper fits